What is dehydration?

 These are some signs of dehydration to watch for in children:

-- Fewer than six wet diapers per day (for infants), and no wet diapers for eight hours (in toddlers)
+- Fewer than six wet diapers per day (for infants), and no wet diapers or urination for eight hours (in toddlers).

 How can I help my dehydrated child get better at home?